Edible Clay

 What is Pastillage?

 Pastillage is porous and dries more rigid and faster than the other edible modelling options.
-Many people confuse pastillage with gum paste but the real difference is that gum paste contains glucose (or gum tragacanth.)
+Many people confuse pastillage with gum paste but the real difference is that gum paste contains gum tragacanth to keep it flexible a little longer.

 With pastillage, you must work very quickly but the end result is the most sturdy of the sugarcraft mediums.
 It dries the most rigid of all.
 It will also take on the least amount of humidity from surrounding features (such as buttercream.)